csinva/csinva.github.io/_notes/cs/software.md

 {:toc}

+Some notes on software engineering, based on two courses at UVA.

 # ch 2 - software engineering
 - software engineering - the application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software
 - SWEBOK guide